 Education and Experience:

-Experience integrating visualization into a web based platform is required.
+Experience integrating visualization into a web-based platform is strongly preferred.

-Work experience in a team environment is highly preferred.
+Work experience in a higher education environment is preferred.

 Knowledge, Skills and Abilities:

 Candidate must possess significant problem solving skills with the ability to identify and analyze problems as well as devise solutions.
 Problems are highly varied and complex, requiring new concepts and approaches.

 Candidate must have strong oral communication skills, with the ability to communicate effectively with a wide range of constituencies in a diverse community.
 Must be able to listen well to others and be able to clearly explain data usage and reporting.